qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 tools.

 :::{.notes}
-*  GDAL/OGR underly many of the raster and vector data processing functions in QGIS.
+*  GDAL/OGR underlie many of the raster and vector data processing functions in QGIS.
 * Also utilized by many python-based geospatial libraries like `rasterio` and `shapely`.